shahafMordechay/AP_Ex4/README.md

 # FlightSimulatorJoystick
-Android app for Flight Simulator program.
+Android app for Flight Simulator program
-Connect and control the Flight Simulator airplane.
+Connect and control the Flight Simulator airplane